Strong Women In The Bible- Free Printable Women Of The Bible Study.

 There are a few lessons to be learned from the story of Sarah.
 We will learn that God keeps His promises and His timing is perfect.
 Nothing is too hard for the Lord!
 My favorite lesson that we will discuss in the devotional, is that even when we mess up God doesn't hold it against us.
 Sarah is also mentioned in Hebrews 11:11, which is a list of faithful people.
 She may have doubted God's promise of a baby in her late years but she changed and her faith grew!

 Here is the list of bible verses on Strong Women Of God.
 Make sure you download this lovely printable from the library ( CLICK ON THE PIC! ) and join us in the Restoring Beauty For Ashes Facebook Group for our daily devotionals.

 Let's talk about how to benefit from this list of scriptures:

-Copying scripture and carrying it with us throughout the day, reading it and memorizing it, makes God's word a part of us.
+Copying scripture and carrying it with us throughout the day, reading it, and memorizing it, make God's word a part of us.
 It renews your mind and calms your anxious heart.

 Take Action :

 Download the scripture verse list, journal paper HERE.